 Every face-to-face teacher has at least one advantage over many online teachers - they have sat in a classroom and have seen another professional teach.
 However, even if they have taken an online course, they may not have actually seen the teacher in action.
 This means they are not always aware of the behind the scenes preparation that is necessary, including the amount of work it takes to keep up, or what it takes to stay organized.
 Online teachers have to know how to maintain connections, communicate clearly, and monitor online discussions without shutting them down or taking them over.
 Meet with DLII to discuss the Best Practices in Online Pedagogy - ways to modify what we do in the face-to-face classroom to work in the online environment and be just as successful!

 Designing a course for online delivery can be overwhelming.
-CTL has developed a "Model Course" Blackboard shell that adheres to generally accepted "Best Practices" in online design and provides our faculty with a solid course framework.
-Contact CTL to see how faculty can use this optional model and still exercise their academic freedom and independence to create a unique and effective learning experience for their students.
+DLII has developed a "Model Course" Blackboard shell that adheres to generally accepted "Best Practices" in online design and provides our faculty with a solid course framework.
+Contact DLII to see how faculty can use this optional model and still exercise their academic freedom and independence to create a unique and effective learning experience for their students.